umcg-immunogenetics/CeD_microbiome_Slager_2025/Data_Access_EGA.md

 # Instructions on accessing sequencing data and phenotypes from EGA

-To access sample information, basic phenotypes, family structure, and quality-trimmed sequencing reads from EGA, you need to follow the instructions provided below:
+To access sample information, basic phenotypes and sequencing reads from EGA, you need to follow the instructions provided below:

 ## Prerequisites
 **1**. **To request access to the data**, you will need [to register and validate an account at EGA](https://ega-archive.org/register/).
 The validation time for new accounts by EGA varies, but it usually takes around 18-24 hours.

  ### :bangbang: IN THE MEANTIME, IF YOU HAVE NOT DONE IT YET:

 **2**.
-Read the [LLNEXT DATA ACCESS AGREEMENT](https://groningenmicrobiome.org/?page_id=2598).
-Access to the LLNEXT Project data will be granted to all qualified researchers and will be governed by the provisions laid out in this data access agreement.
+Read the [CeDNN data access agreement]([insertlink]).
+Access to the CeDNN Cohort data will be granted to all qualified researchers and will be governed by the provisions laid out in this data access agreement.

 **3**.
-Fill out the [Application Form for Access to Lifelines NEXT Data](https://docs.google.com/forms/d/e/1FAIpQLScUaLZk6Smz66EAqgb0JmzyXLPF3V9mHdvWEuL98qT4yF1j5g/viewform) to indicate that you agree with LLNEXT DATA ACCESS AGREEMENT.
+Fill out the [Application Form for Access to CeDNN Data]([https://docs.google.com/forms/d/e/1FAIpQLScUaLZk6Smz66EAqgb0JmzyXLPF3V9mHdvWEuL98qT4yF1j5g/viewform](https://forms.office.com/e/2nmhtpt0sr)) to indicate that you agree with the CeDNN data access agreement.

 ## Requesting data via EGA
 1. Login to EGA

-2. Request access to datasets from [LifeLines-NEXT pilot study](https://ega-archive.org/studies/EGAS00001005969).
-To do so, press the 'Request Access' button on the page of the dataset of interest ([LLNEXT Pilot MGS sequencing](https://ega-archive.org/datasets/EGAD00001011293) or [LLNEXT Pilot VLP sequencing](https://ega-archive.org/datasets/EGAD00001011291), or both).
+2. Request access to datasets from the [CeDNN cohort]([insertlink]).
+To do so, press the 'Request Access' button on the page of the dataset of interest ([CeDNN metagenomic sequencing]([insertlink])).

-3. After receiving your **EGA Access Request** and filled **Application Form for Access to Lifelines NEXT Data**, the Data Access Committee will evaluate your request and grant access to the data.
+3. After receiving your **EGA Access Request** and filled **Application Form for Access to CeDNN Data**, the Data Access Committee will evaluate your request and grant access to the data.
 We try to do so within 2 weeks.

-If there is no approval and no reply within 3 weeks from the date of your **EGA Access Request**, please email us: a.zhernakova@umcg.nl
+If there is no approval and no reply within 3 weeks from the date of your **EGA Access Request**, please email us: i.h.jonkers@umcg.nl.

 ## Processing data from EGA